andoneve/laurawadden.github.io/tor-hidden-services-for-beginners.md

 tor
 ```

+If tor starts with no problems, yuhu!
+If not, try to read the error message and follow the instructions in the error message.
+Double-check the directory filepath, port name, check that all your changes are saved, and that things are in the correct place in the torrc file.

-If tor starts with no problems, go to the directory where you specified the hidden_service information.
-In the directory, show the hostname:
+When you get tor working, go to the directory where you specified the hidden_service information.

+In the hidden service directory, show the hostname:

 ```
 cat hostname